SovereignCloudStack/scs-training-kaas-scripts/README.md

   that are passed.
 * 08-wait-cluster.sh: Wait for the workload cluster (not yet implemented)

+* 16-cleanup-cluster.sh: Remove loadbalancers and persistent volumes from cluster.
 * 17-delete-cluster.sh: Remove cluster again.

 ### CSI Cinder fixup